jorgeancal/notebook/content/blog/how-to-set-up-your-kluster-with-helmfle.md

 helmfile -e minikube apply
 ```

-Before you run that command you are going to need to run a bash script.
-This bash script is going to templating the small helmfile releases to the main helmfile.
+Before you run that command, you are going to need to run a bash script.
+This bash script is going to template the small helmfile releases to the main helmfile.

 ```shell
 #!/bin/bash